At a glance

 Travel by coach to Siena, stopping at Santa Maria degli Angeli on the way out for Mass and to visit the Porziuncola, one of the churches Saint Francis restored.

-In Siena we will be staying at Hotel Chiusarelli.
-Just beside Saint Catherine’s parish church and a short walk to Piazza del Campo.
+In Siena we will be staying just beside Saint Catherine’s parish church and a short walk to Piazza del Campo.

 We’ll visit the basilica of Saint Francis to view the Eucharistic Miracle of 1730 and visit Saint Catherine’s home.